 - Orange Twist: Swap the lemon zest in the frosting for orange zest to give the cake a slightly sweeter and mellower citrus flavor.
 Chocolate orange cupcakes are amazing as well!

-- Lemon Curd: Swirl some lemon curd into the frosting on top!
+- Lemon Curd Chocolate Cake: Swirl some homemade lemon curd or store bought into the frosting on top!

 - Chocolate Chips: Add a handful of mini chocolate chips to the top of the cake to make it extra fun and add some texture.